communitiesuk/prsdb-webapp/ReadMe.md

 When you run the app and try to view pages, you will be prompted to sign in or create a One Login account.

 To view most pages, your account will need to have been added to the relevant database (e.g. LandlordUser, LocalAuthorityUser) for you to be able to see the page.
+It checks the database on login (you can step through `getRolesforSubjectId` in `UserRolesService` to test it), so you will need to log in again to see the change in permissions (if logging out is not yet implemented, try running in an incognito tab so you are prompted to log in again).

 For local dev, you can add your account by modifying the `data-local.sql` file.
 Insert an entry into the `one_login_user` database with a subject_identifier matching your real one login id (see below).